Yunus0or1/Guidelines-How_TO/How to host server Django in Ubuntu.md

     sudo mysql
     ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'root'; // This would set user root with password root
     ```
- - Install and Run [Xampp](https://www.apachefriends.org/index.html) for Linux
+ - Install and Run [Xampp](https://www.apachefriends.org/index.html) for Linux.
    - Rename it xampp.run and type this commands :
      ```
      chmod 755 xampp.run